 In October 2005, the Government of India enacted a law, popularly known as RTI (Right to Information) Act.
 This law ensures that its citizens get all the information about the functions of government departments.

 When Choice Is Denied

 Any consumer who receives a service in whatever capacity, regardless of age, gender and nature of service, has the right to choose whether to continue to receive the service or not.

 Where Should Consumers Go to Get Justice?

-COPRA, a three-tier quasi judicial machinery at the district, state and national levels was set up for redressal of consumer disputes.
+COPRA, a three-tier quasi-judicial machinery at the district, state and national levels, was set up for the redressal of consumer disputes.

-- The state level court called State Commission, which deals with the cases involving claims between Rs 20 lakh and Rs 1 crore.
+- The state-level court, called State Commission, deals with cases involving claims between Rs 20 lakh and Rs 1 crore.

 - The national level court is known as the National Commission, which deals with cases involving claims exceeding Rs 1 crore.
 If a case is dismissed in district-level court, a consumer can also appeal in the state and subsequently in national-level courts.